Special metrics in hypercomplex geometry: Existence results for quaternionic Gauduchon and quaternionic balanced metrics

-which is a second order linear elliptic operator whose kernel, thanks to the maximum principle, is zero when imposing the zero mean condition on $ v $.
+In particular, $d_fF_t$ has zero kernel on $T_fA_0^{2, \alpha}$, by the maximum principle.
 On the other hand, its index is equal to that of the Laplacian, implying that it is invertible.
 Applying the Implicit Function Theorem, we can conclude openness of the set of $ t\in [0,1] $ for which \eqref{continuity} is solvable.

-Now, in order to show closedness and conclude the proof, we need some a priori estimates.
+Now, we need to show closedness.
 First of all, we prove an $ L^2 $-gradient estimate.
-Integrating \eqref{continuity} and using \eqref{righellino} we get:
+Integrating \eqref{continuity} and using \eqref{eqn:PDEh} we get: